 The m-NLP IPR is licensed from UiO.

-History m-NLP development UiO
+History of m-NLP development at UiO

 The University of Oslo has for the last 13 years developed a new Langmuir probe system for high spatial resolution measurements of ionospheric electron density, together with measurements of the spacecraft floating potential.
 The system consists of four miniaturized cylindrical Langmuir probes, and is therefor referred to as the multi-Needle Langmuir Probe system (m-NLP).